theNewDynamic/oregonsadventurecoast.com/content/event/july-3rd-4th-fireworks-over-the-bay.md

 #### **Mingus Park Fun - July 4th**

 Spend the day with family and friends in Coos Bay's beautiful Mingus Park.
-More information coming soon!&nbsp;
+Booths and fishing are set up from 11am to 2pm.

+Plus, Free Swim at Mingus Park Pool!

 {{< spacer 25 >}}